 It gives the viewer a sense of time and age.
 It also can help improve a very blue photo by converting to black and white to show contrast and depth.

-• Switch to macro, Most wrecks are loaded with tiny marine life.
+- Switch to macro, Most wrecks are loaded with tiny marine life or artifacts.

-Typically as underwater photographers we want to shoot “up” in order to separate our subject from the background but wrecks often look great when shot from above.
+Typically as underwater photographers we want to shoot “up” in order to separate our subject from the background but wrecks often look great when shot from above looking down.

-Photographing wrecks can be exciting and challenging, and it’s a great way to practice your composition and lighting skills when shooting wide-angle.
+It’s exciting and challenging to photograph shipwrecks.
+The wrecks, however, are great subjects to practice your composition and lighting skills – especially when shooting wide-angle.

-Use your u/w photography skills in Truk Lagoon, Bikini Atoll, Solomon Islands, Palau, Papua New Guinea and the Red Sea!
+Save this guide on how to photograph shipwrecks and use your underwater photography skills in Truk Lagoon, Bikini Atoll, Solomon Islands and Palau!
 Contact us for further information.
 And don’t forget that we offer special photography trips as well!